mwszekely/preact-prop-helpers/README.md

 return <div {...useElementSizeProps(props)}>I'm {offsetHeight} pixels tall!</div>
 ```

+The name (Preact Prop Helpers) comes from the fact that most of these hooks require modifying the props that were going to be passed to an element in order to function (generally just the `ref` on those props, but still).
+It's since grown in scope to include a bunch of general helper hooks as well (like `useAsync`), but `useMergedProps` truly was the core at one point.

 This library follows a few conventions:
 * Re-render as few times as possible.
 In general this means instead of a hook returning a value, it will accept an `onChange`-ish handler that will let you explicitly do that.